nbice1/Sentential-Logic/README.md

 A proof is represented as a list.
 All elements of the list are either formulas or further lists.
 All assumptions (including the initial premises) are contained within single-element lists.
 For example, if the user inputs '(p ^ (q v r)), r' as the initial premises, the initial proof will be stored and printed as the list [[(p ^ (q v r))], [r]].
 If the user then applies conjunction elimination to the first conjunct of the first premise (as explained below), the proof will be printed as [[(p ^ (q v r))], [r], p].
 Each application of an inference rule adds a new element to the list corresponding to the derived formula.

+Input 'exit' at any time to exit the program.
+Input 'delete' in order to delete the last line of the proof (allowing you to go back a step).

 The following inference rules can be used, leading to a sound and complete natural deduction system:

 1. '^E1, n': This applies conjunction elimination to the left conjunct of the formula located at position n in the proof-list.
 For example, if the proof is [[(p ^ q)]], inputting '^E1, 0' will modify and print the proof as [[(p ^ q)], p].